Summer Study Abroad Program

 - CLAS 511: Special Studies in Greek History, a 4-credit UNH course in Classics.
 The centerpiece of the program shared by all participants is a course focusing on Democracy and Ethical Citizenship in ancient Athens.
 This course is required of all students and satisfies the Historical Perspectives Discovery and Inquiry categories.

 - One additional 3-credit course taught by Hellenic American University faculty.
 Students will have a choice of several options, some of which are approved to satisfy Discovery categories.
-These additional courses are typically of more broad interest and may touch upon subjects such as Greek culture, politics, music, economics, and psychology.
 Courses are subject to cancellation due to underenrollment, so students will be asked to select at least one backup course.
 The credit from this course transfers to UNH as credit in different departments (depending on choice) but the grade will not be factored into students’ GPAs.
 A minimum grade of C is required for credit to transfer and for the course to satisfy any Discovery requirement it may be approved for.
 Students may present these courses to their major or minor department for degree requirement equivalencies.
-2018 options included: Introduction to Poetry (HUMA Discovery), Athens Across the Ages, and Contemporary Greek Culture (World Cultures Discovery).
-We will confirm 2019 options in the spring.
+2019 course options include:

 2019 dates are forthcoming, but will be similar to last year's calendar: